The Registered Disability Savings Plan

 The RDSP is made up of personal contributions, and bonds and grants provided by the federal government.

-• Canada Disability Savings Bond - For low-income Canadians, the government will contribute $1000 of bond each year for up to 20 years.
+Canada Disability Savings Bond - For low-income Canadians, the government will contribute $1,000 of bonds each year up to $20,000 lifetime amount.
+You don't have to make personal contributions to receive bonds.

-• Personal Contributions - Anyone can contribute to an RDSP – family, friends, neighbours, etc!
-You also don’t need to be able to make personal contributions to open an RDSP.
+- Personal Contributions - With the beneficiary's permission, anyone can contribute to an RDSP - family, friends, neighbours, etc. Making personal contributions will help the RDSP grow. but you don't have to be able to make personal contributions to benefit from an RDSP.

 Requirements to Open an RDSP